 GROWTH IN DEMAND

 The demands on the Food Bank have continued to grow every year since its inception.
 For example, over the five year period from 2017 to 2022, the numbers of meals provided has expanded dramatically.
 In 2017, the Food Bank provided 45,000 meals per year.
-In 2022, forecasts point to a projected demand for 96,000 meals.
+In 2022, we provided over 100,000 meals.
 The key to ongoing success in this environment of escalating need, is sound strategic planning and continued strong support from the community.

 Rene Lachapelle - President